mohamedkamal77/indigo/_posts/2019-12-03-breast-cancer.markdown

 ---

 ## Preprocessing
- *corrilation matrix
+ * Corrilation matrix
 ![Markdowm Image][6]
  <figcaption class="caption">Visualization</figcaption>
- we notice that feature of year of operation has zero correlation with our output class and high P_value *Bias Vs Variance
+ We notice that feature of year of operation has zero correlation with our output class and high P_value
+ * Bias Vs Variance
 ![Markdowm Image][7]
   <figcaption class="caption">Visualization</figcaption>
- *High bias no normalization
+ * High bias no normalization
- *No imputation ; no missing data
+ * No imputation ; no missing data
- *feature scaling : We are going to use standarization
+ * Feature scaling : We are going to use standarization
- *feature selecting : year feature does not have high impact so we will not use it
+ * Feature selecting : year feature does not have high impact so we will not use it

 ---
 ## Methodology